jkehinde/fraudDetection/README.md

 # fraudDetection

+## Project Brief
+The aim of this project was to analyze the transactions of customers and identitfy it was fraudulent or not.

-you will need to make sure you have TensorFlow installed
+You will need to make sure you have TensorFlow installed.

 ## Dataset
 You can recieve the dataset in this for this fraudDetection projects from Kaggle(https://www.kaggle.com/mlg-ulb/creditcardfraud).